colombarifm/SN2_reactions/README.md

 # SN_reactions

-Tutorial for SN2 reaction modeling with ORCA.
+## This repository contains a tutorial for SN2 reaction modeling with ORCA.

-This is for didatic purposes only!
+*This is for didactic purposes only!*

 The idea is :